 Outback Steakhouse Clay Shoot to Benefit the Division of Pediatric Oncology

 The 14th Annual Charity Clay Classic is a popular shooting clays tournament which directly benefits the Division of Pediatric Oncology Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins University.
-And with your help we hope to make this a successful event and take steps closer to finding the cure for cancer.
+And with your help we made this a successful event and take steps closer to finding the cure for cancer.

 Aleph Bet Jewish Day School 2014 Annual 5K Fun Run/Walk